adrian-soomro/jira-commenter/README.md

 # Description

-An Azure Devops build extension that will comment on your JIRA tickets for you.
+An Azure DevOps build extension that will comment on your JIRA tickets for you.

+To learn a bit more about the extension and how to use it, check out the [overview](./overview.md).

 ## Prerequisites